gilesbowkett/mira/readme.md

 code copying
 ------------

-embed code copied from the original `viddler` gem (which was not actually written by Viddler), and upload functionality adapted from Viddler's official `viddler-ruby` gem.
+embed code copied from the original `viddler` gem (which was not actually written by Viddler); upload functionality and specs adapted from Viddler's official `viddler-ruby` gem.